balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Type into Agent:

 ```
- Create a branch named "feature-text-analyzer" in repo "demo-streamlit", based on "main".
+ Create a new branch named feature-text-analyzer in the repo demo-streamlit, based on main branch #
 ```

 * The Agent will show a `create_branch` form (repo, base branch, new name).
 Confirm and submit.